 So you’ve built and deployed a Phoenix application backed by Ecto and Postgres, and come to the conclusion that you love it.
-If you are looking at progressing to the next level, this hands-on training is for you.
+If you are looking at progressing to the next level, this hands-on training for Elixir programmers is for you.
 It will help you understand what happens behind the scenes when building applications using OTP behaviours.
 Learn about the battle-tested abstractions needed to build back-end, fault-tolerant systems that will run for years and scale to billions of users.
 We’ll have plenty of time to work on labs along the way as you hone your skills and put the theory into practice.
 About half of the class is either lab work or coding side-by-side with your instructor.

 - Have a deeper understanding of how to architect back-end systems and micro-services that you can access and use from Phoenix.

 - Learn why we need behaviours such as Generic Servers, Generic State Machines and others, when to use them, and how to integrate them into supervision trees.